-- 1) Special time deposit accounts, - 2) Certificates of deposits, - 3) Obligations of the United States of America, - 4) Obligations guaranteed by agencies of the United States of America where the payment of principal and interest are guaranteed by the United States of America, - 5) Obligations of the State of New York, - 6) Obligations issued pursuant to Local Finance Law § 24.00 or 25.00 (with approval of the State Comptroller) or by any municipality, school district or district corporation other than the Hauppauge Public Library. - 7) Obligations of public authorities, public housing authorities, urban renewal agencies and industrial development agencies where the general State statutes governing such entities or whose specific enabling legislation authorizes such investments. - 8) Certificates of participation (COPs) issued pursuant to General Municipal Law, § 109-b, - 9) Obligations of the Hauppauge Public Library, but only with moneys in a reserve fund established pursuant to General Municipal Law, § 6-c, 6-d, 6-e, 6-g, 6-h, 6-j, 6-k, 6-l, 6-m, or 6-n.
+- 2) Obligations of the United States of America, - 3) Obligations guaranteed by agencies of the United States of America where the payment of principal and interest are guaranteed by the United States of America, - 4) Obligations of the State of New York, - 5) Obligations issued pursuant to Local Finance Law § 24.00 or 25.00 (with approval of the State Comptroller) or by any municipality, school district or district corporation other than the Hauppauge Public Library. - 6) Obligations of public authorities, public housing authorities, urban renewal agencies and industrial development agencies where the general State statutes governing such entities or whose specific enabling legislation authorizes such investments. - 7) Certificates of participation (COPs) issued pursuant to General Municipal Law, § 109-b, - 8) Obligations of the Hauppauge Public Library, but only with monies in a reserve fund established pursuant to General Municipal Law, § 6-c, 6-d, 6-e, 6-f, 6-g, 6-h, 6-j, 6-k, 6-l, 6-m, or 6-n.